 Tell us how you got into art direction and design.
 Did your experience with theme parks growing up influence your decision to do experience design?

-Sophia: To be honest, I fell into this career path!
-I’d only been to Disneyland once when I was 4 years old, and after that the first time I went back to a Disney park was when I started my job with Disney as a designer with an illustration portfolio.
-However, I love travel & adventure so being able to design experiences for people, on top of being able to draw pictures all the time, has been such a great opportunity.
+Sophia Chan: To be honest, I fell into this career path!
+I’d only been to Disneyland once when I was 4 years old, and after that, the first time I went back to a Disney park was when I started my job with Disney as a designer with an illustration portfolio.
+However, I love to travel & adventure so being able to design experiences for people, on top of being able to draw pictures all the time, has been such a great opportunity.

 With all the factors you need to keep tabs on in your average project scope, what is your design philosophy?